teamputtygen/hn-docs/docs/introduction.rst

 existing systems.

-The RHEA Group consortium’s HNSciCloud design builds on a solid foundation of engineering expertise, existing open source software & commercial services:
+The RHEA Group consortium’s HNSciCloud design builds on a solid foundation of engineering expertise, existing open source software and commercial services:

 - RHEA System Engineering & Cyber Security expertise
 - SixSq’s Nuvla, a SlipStream-based hybrid-cloud management service
 - Cyfronet’s OneData for Data Management
+- Advania's IaaS Cloud Infrastructure (OpenStack)
+- Exoscale IaaS Cloud Service (CloudStack)
 - Open Telekom Cloud, T-Systems’ IaaS Cloud Service (OpenStack)
-- Exoscale IaaS Cloud Service (CloudStack)

 The R&D innovations will be incorporated into these services as part of our commercial offerings, with minimum intrusion into the buyers’